 This clinical trial focuses on testing the efficacy of different digital interventions to promote re-engagement in cancer-related long-term follow-up care for adolescent and young adult (AYA) survivors of childhood cancer.

-A Phase 3 Protocol to Investigate the Safety, Tolerability, and Immunogenicity of BNT162b2 RNA-Based Variant-Adapted Vaccine Candidate(s) Against SARS-CoV-2 in Adults, Including Those at Higher Risk of Severe COVID-19
+A Phase 3 Protocol to Investigate the Safety, Tolerability, and Immunogenicity of BNT162b2 RNA-Based Variant-Adapted Vaccine Candidate(s) Against SARS-CoV-2 in Participants 12 Through 64 Years of Age Considered at Higher Risk of Severe COVID-19, and Participants ≥65 Years of Age

 Researchers look for people who fit a certain description, called eligibility criteria.
 Some examples of these criteria are a person's general health condition or prior treatments.